TheSUPERCD/8bit_MicroComputer_Verilog/README.md

 # System Requirements :
   Make sure you have Python3 installed in your system.
+  Make sure you have iverilog (abbreviation of Icarus Verilog) or Vivado synthesizer/simulator.

 # Recommended :
-  Install iverilog (an open source verilog code synthesizer) and type in the set of below mentioned commands in your Command Prompt or Terminal window. iverilog CPU_tb.v vvp a.out gtkwave dump.vcd
+  Install iverilog (an open source verilog code synthesizer) from here <https://bleyer.org/icarus/> and type in the set of below mentioned commands in your Command Prompt or Terminal window. iverilog CPU_tb.v vvp a.out gtkwave dump.vcd